spuder/puppet-gitlab/CONTRIBUTING.md

 Pull requests of all kinds are encouraged

-Please try and keep 1 commit / issue per merge request
+Please try and keep 1 commit / issue per merge request.
+Here is [an example commit](Here is an [example commit](https://github.com/spuder/puppet-gitlab/commit/c4fafbfe4058bf5d346a744dfbd1a9eed9791e88) which adds a new paramter to all relevant files.) to add a new parameter.

+Checkout the [README.md](https://github.com/spuder/puppet-gitlab/blob/master/README.md) for instrutions on spinning up a test vm in Vagrant.

 ## Average Joe Pull Request Procedure: